+2.4

+2.5

+2.6

+2.9

+3.1

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

+2.4 – To ensure success, I line the flies up on the pad and inject them one after another – being sure not to push the needle too far into the fly or leave the needle too long in each fly.

+2.9 – Mounting the flies on electrical tape must be done quickly because the flies tend to wake up quickly and start to move.

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.